aurorasmiles/WorldGuardDocs/source/regions/commands.rst

 Region IDs are case-insensitive.
 Only one region can exist with a given name (per-world).

 * ``-g`` will create a new "global" region (not the same as the :doc:`global-region`) that has no physical space, which is useful for creating template regions (see :doc:`priorities`)
-* ``-n`` will store the given owner names as names, rather than converting them to UUIDs

 .. topic:: Example: Creating a new "shop" region with "sk89q" and "wizjany" as owners